yugr/sortcheck/README.md

-SortChecker is a proof-of-concept tool to detect violations of ordering axioms in comparison functions passed to qsort or bsearch routines.
+SortChecker is a proof-of-concept tool to detect violations of ordering axioms in comparison functions passed to qsort (also bsearch, lfind, etc.).
 For complex data structures it's very easy to violate one of the requirements.
 Such violations cause undefined behavior and may lead to all sorts of runtime errors in practice.